Leandro Issa

-Leandro Issa (born September 19, 1983) is a mixed martial artist from Brazil.
-Issa is a black belt in Brazilian Jiu Jitsu and has won numerous BJJ competitions and tournaments including the Mundials and the Brazilian national championships.
+Leandro Issa (born September 19, 1983) is a Brazilian mixed martial artist.
+He is a black belt in Brazilian Jiu Jitsu and has won numerous BJJ competitions and tournaments including the Mundials and the Brazilian national championships.
 He is a member of the Evolve MMA team and is based in Singapore.

 Mixed martial arts career

 Fighting in Brazil

 Issa made his professional MMA debut in October 2006 submitting Eduardo Felipe in the second round.
 He was handed the first loss of his MMA career in May 2007 when he was stopped in the third round by Japanese fighter Takafumi Otsuka.
 In total Issa fought five times in Brazil during this period, winning three fights and losing two.

 War Gods

 Issa's first fight outside of Brazil was at War Gods in California.
 He defeated Ralph Lopez by rear naked choke in the opening round.

 Art of War

 Issa moved to Singapore to join the Evolve MMA fight team in January 2009.
 His first fight in Asia was for the Art of War Fighting Championship promotion in China.
 He submitted Korean fighter Yeong Gwang Choi with a triangle choke in the first round.